cellsjs/piscosour/README.md

 Define all rules that a repoType must match.
 All rules not sufficient must to be satisfied.

 - **file:** The path of the file relative to the root of the repoType. (for exemple: package.json for a node-module)
 - **sufficient:** If this rule is matched the rest of the rules are ignored.
-If is not match the remaing rules are evaluated (default: false)
+If is not matched, the rule is ignored and the rest of rules are evaluated (default: false)
 - **noexist:** Check if the file is **not** present. (default: false)
 - **conditions:** Is an array with all the conditions that the file must to match.
   1. The file must to be a correct json file.